jlpintolousinha/Nanodegree-Robotics/Project 2/Pick_&_Place_writeup.md

 2 | a | b | c
 3 | *italic* | text | 403
 4 | 2 | 3 | abcd

+ also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.